-Hypothyroidism can develop after treatment of hyperthyroidism or thyroid cancer because use of radioactive iodine or drugs that interfere with the body's ability to make thyroid hormones or surgical removal of the thyroid gland leads to a lack of thyroid hormone production.
+Treatment of hyperthyroidism or thyroid cancer can cause hypothyroidism because radioactive iodine or drugs used in treatment interfere with the body's ability to make thyroid hormones (see Drug treatment).
+Surgical removal of the thyroid gland leads to a lack of thyroid hormone production (see Thyroid Cancer).

 A chronic lack of iodine in the diet is the most common cause of hypothyroidism in many developing countries.
 However, iodine deficiency is a rare cause of hypothyroidism in the United States because iodine is added to table salt and is also used to sterilize the udders of dairy cattle and thus is present in dairy products.
 Rarer causes of hypothyroidism include some inherited disorders in which an abnormality of the enzymes in thyroid cells prevents the gland from making or secreting enough thyroid hormones.

-In secondary hypothyroidism, which is much rarer than primary, the pituitary gland fails to secrete enough thyroid-stimulating hormone (TSH), which is necessary for normal stimulation of the thyroid.
+Secondary hypothyroidism occurs when the pituitary gland fails to secrete enough thyroid-stimulating hormone (TSH), which is necessary for normal stimulation of the thyroid.
+Secondary hypothyroidism is much rarer than primary.

 If untreated, hypothyroidism can eventually cause anemia, a low body temperature, and heart failure.
-This situation may progress to confusion, stupor, or coma (myxedema coma), a life-threatening complication in which breathing slows, seizures occur, and blood flow to the brain decreases.
+This situation may progress to confusion, stupor, or coma (myxedema coma).
+Myxedema coma is a life-threatening complication in which breathing slows, seizures occur, and blood flow to the brain decreases.
 Myxedema coma can be triggered in a person with hypothyroidism by physical stresses, such as exposure to the cold, as well as by an infection, injury, surgery, and drugs such as sedatives that depress brain function.

 In those rare cases of hypothyroidism caused by inadequate secretion of TSH, a second blood test is needed.
-This blood test measures the level of the thyroid hormone T4 (thyroxine) that is not bound by protein (free).
+This blood test measures the level of the thyroid hormone T4 (thyroxine, or tetraiodothyronine).
 A low level confirms the diagnosis of hypothyroidism.